 Certificates are available for each of the five Awards.

-Summary of the five Paddlepower Awards
+Summary of the four Paddlepower Awards

 Designed to provide a framework for a paddler’s first session this Award provides encouragement and signposting to future sessions.
 Coaches will normally award the ‘Start’ certificate at the end of the first session.
 This session might be a ‘taster’ or the first of a series of sessions, and any type of Paddlesport craft may be used.